aymash13/Bookstore-Website/README.md

-# Bookstore Website
+📚 Bookstore Website

-## Overview
-This is a simple, responsive online bookstore website built using **HTML**, **CSS**, **JavaScript**, and **PHP**.
-The website allows users to browse and purchase books, and manage their shopping cart.
+A dynamic and responsive online bookstore website built using HTML, CSS, JavaScript, and PHP, with MySQL for database management.
+This project allows users to browse, search, and purchase books, while offering admin-side functionality for managing inventory and orders.
-Administrators can manage the book inventory, add, update, or delete books,manage users and view order details.

-## Features
+🌟 Features

-- **User Features**:
-  - Search books by title, author, or genre.
+🔍 Book Search & Filtering – Quickly find books by title, author, or category.

-  - Add books to the shopping cart.
+🛒 Add to Cart – Seamless shopping cart for a smooth buying experience.
-  - Checkout and place orders.
-  - User registration and login system.

-- **Admin Features**:
-  - Manage book inventory (add, update, delete books).
-  - View all orders made by users and manage it.
-  - Manage user accounts.

-## Tech Stack
-- **Frontend**: HTML, CSS, JavaScript
-- **Backend**: PHP
+🧾 Checkout System – Secure and simple checkout process.

+🧑‍💼 Admin Dashboard – Manage books, categories, and orders from a powerful backend.

+📱 Responsive Design – Optimized for mobile, tablet, and desktop.

+🛠️ Technologies Used

+Frontend	Backend	Database
-- **Database**: MySQL
+HTML5      	PHP    	MySQL
+CSS3
+JavaScript